 Previously known as the main sponsor and official timekeeper of the Volvo Ocean Race yacht race, IWC decided to up the ante and, back in May 2008, signed a three-year sponsorship agreement to become an Engineering Partner of the Mercedes AMG Petronas Formula One team.
 It was only a matter of time before a special-edition Ingenieur Racer automatic chronograph was officially announced.

-Set to be revealed in flesh during the next SIHH 2013 trade show, the new IWC Ingenieur Racer Chronograph is powered by the same self-winding Caliber 89361 that was released back in 2011 together with another special edition timekeeper: the sporty and elegant Portuguese Yacht Club Chronograph Edition “Volvo Ocean Race 2011-2012”.
+Set to be revealed in flesh during the next SIHH 2013 trade show, the new IWC Ingenieur Racer Chronograph sports the same self-winding Caliber 89361 released back in 2011 together with another special edition timekeeper: the sporty and elegant Portuguese Yacht Club Chronograph Edition “Volvo Ocean Race 2011-2012”.

 Like the other members of the family, the new Ingenieur Racer will be delivered in a slightly oversized body around 45 millimeters in width and 15 millimeters in height.
-A pair of chronograph push-pieces are elegantly integrated into the body and doesn’t attract too much unnecessary attention.
+A pair of chronograph push-pieces are elegantly integrated into the body and don’t attract too much unnecessary attention.

 Crafted from stainless steel, the body also contains a special anti-magnetic cage, which is made from soft iron and protects the finely crafted caliber from strong magnetic fields.

-Although in times past you would have to be an electrician, a nuclear physicist or an engineer to need such a magnetically shielded watch, today you only need to own a powerful guitar amp or a just a mobile phone to spoil your timekeeper’s hairspring and ensure an unscheduled visit to your local repair shop.
+Although in times past you would have to be an electrician, a nuclear physicist, or an engineer to need such a magnetically shielded watch, today you only need to own a powerful guitar amp or just a mobile phone to spoil your timekeeper’s hairspring and ensure an unscheduled visit to your local repair shop.

 From the visual point of view, this is just another Ingenieur: nothing but a stylized engraved F1 car on the Racer’s solid case back betrays the special relationship between IWC and the German racing team.

 As usual, the face features a pair of recessed sub-dials (a combined 12-hour and 60-minutes chronograph totalizer at 12 o’clock and a small seconds counter at 6 hours) and a rather small date aperture.
 The faceted hour and minute hands match the similarly shaped hour markers in color and also feature a generous amount of white Superluminova.